The best waterproof dog blanket for comfort and protection

 There are a couple of things that really set Mambe blankets apart from the crowd: their varying sizes to easily fit any piece of furniture in your house, the fact that they are machine washable (and stand up to hundreds of washes without losing their waterproofing), and that they are super comfortable.

-They’re a bit pricier than their competitors, but with their high quality materials and durability you’ll find that you don’t have to replace them nearly as often as some of the other waterproof blankets on the market.
+They’re a bit pricier than their competitors, but with their high-quality materials and durability, you’ll find that you don’t have to replace them nearly as often as some of the other waterproof blankets on the market.
 This premium pet blanket is strong and tear-resistant, while still having that deluxe and plush material feel.

 - Made in the U.S.A.